 The district has adopted and implemented the state and federal policies and guidelines for food service, including the guidelines to restrict student access to vending machines.
-[See policies at CO and FFA.]
+For more information regarding these policies and guidelines, see the campus principal [See policies at CO and FFA.]